 Boise State Public Radio’s news station is KBSX 91.5 FM.
 Here, you’ll find NPR’s cornerstone programs like Morning Edition and All Things Considered, plus fan favorites like Fresh Air, The Best of Car Talk, and This American Life.
 KBSX is also home to local and regionally-produced in-depth news features and interviews.

-KBSU 90.3 FM is Boise State Public Radio’s classical music service.
-Don’t let the name fool you, in addition to hearing world-class symphonies perform great works by composers like Mozart, Dvorak, and Bach, KBSU is also where you’ll hear jazz, folk, rock, and alternative music.
+KBSU 90.3 FM is Boise State Public Radio’s music and arts service.
+In addition to hearing world-class symphonies perform great works by composers like Mozart, Dvorak, and Bach, KBSU is also where you’ll hear jazz, folk, rock, and alternative music.
 KBSU 90.3 FM broadcasts nationally-distributed programs like A Prairie Home Companion, From the Top, and Mountain Stage.
 A handful of local hosts produce a range of music programs, from Open Range Radio and Idaho Music to Private Idaho and Shakedown Street.

 Boise State Public Radio’s journey to a robust dual-service station can be traced back to a Boise State University – then Boise Junior College – amateur radio club that began in the 1930s.
 By 1967, and a handful of call letters and frequencies later, the radio club had become KBSC and broadcast various programs to the campus area.
 In 1974, once the university changed its name to Boise State University, the radio station again changed its call letters, this time to KBSU.